Jerzy Toeplitz

 Jerzy Bonawentura Toeplitz (24 November 1909 – 24 July 1995) was a Polish film educator and theorist.
 He was a co-founder of the national film school in Łódź, Poland, now known as now known as Łódź Film School, which had a significant impact on Polish cinema, as well as foundation director of the Australian Film, Television and Radio School (AFTRS) in Sydney in 1973, which has been the training ground for many of Australia's most well-known filmmakers.

 Early life and education

-Jerzy Bonawentura Toeplitz was born in 24 November 1909 in Kharkov (Kharkiv), then in the Russian Empire, now in Ukraine.
+Jerzy Bonawentura Toeplitz was born on 24 November 1909 in Kharkov (Kharkiv), then in the Russian Empire, now in Ukraine.
 He was one of four children of social activist and town planner Teodor Toeplitz and his wife Halina (née Odrzywolska), who were Jewish.
 In 1910 the family moved to Warsaw in 1910, where Teodor became a member of the Warsaw city council in 1919.

 Toeplitz studied law at the University of Warsaw, graduation with a Master of Laws in 1933, but never practised in the legal profession.
 In 1930 he co-founded the Society for the Promotion of Film Art, an experimental group that used film to express political views.